opendatasoft/ods-documentation/content/configure/managing_domain/security/en/article.md

     * The user may edit all the datasets on the domain
     * The user may create and edit content pages on the domain
     * The user may edit and moderate reuses on the domain
     * The user may edit domain properties

 #### Dataset access list

 ![Security Users](security-dataset.jpg)

-As seen above, a **restricted** dataset can only be accessed by users defined in the access list of the dataset, users belonging to a group defined in the access list of the dataset or users with special administative permissions.
+As seen above, a **restricted** dataset can only be accessed by users defined in the access list of the dataset, users belonging to a group defined in the access list of the dataset or users with special administrative permissions.

-Users an groups can easily be added to the access list of a dataset.
+Users and groups can easily be added to the access list of a dataset.

-If a user belongs to the access list of a dataset (or to a group which belongs to the access list of a dataset), he may access this dataset in the exploration console or through APIs.
+If a user belongs to the access list of a dataset (or to a group which belongs to the access list of a dataset), they may access this dataset in the exploration console or through APIs.
 Two additional permissions are also available:
 * The user may edit the dataset
 * The user may publish the dataset

 ![Security Users](security-filters.jpg)

 **Filters** may be used to further refine the permissions of a given user on a dataset.
 It is possible to restrict the fields a user can see by using the **available fields** selector.
-And it ispossible to restrict the set of records a user can see by using the **filter query** input.
+And it is possible to restrict the set of records a user can see by using the **filter query** input.
 The filter query shall contain any valid query language expression.

 For non restricted datasets, filters defined in the **default security** section apply to anonymous users or to authenticated users who do not belong to the access list.

-Filters of a user belonging to the access list of a dataset correspond to the union of the users's filters and of the filters of the groups the user belongs to.
+The filter of a user belonging to the access list of a dataset is the union of the users's filters and the filters of the groups the user belongs to.

 ### Users management workflow